junaidzm13/COMP2113_40/README.md

 This function takes an integer vector *v* (passed-by-reference), and two integers one representing total number of dice rolls *Num_of_rolls* and the other representing the value of the dice roll that's not equal to 6, *dice_number*.
 This function populates the vector with the all the obtained dice rolls at a single turn.

 *replace_old_position*
+This function takes a dynamic array *player* which contains the details of current players that are playing, three integers, one string, and a 2D array.
+The 2D array named *board* stores the details of token positions.
+The string *token* represents the token selected by the player to move.
+The integer *row* and the integer *column* represtents the position on the board.
+This position represents the position from which the selected token move to another new postion on board.
+The third integer *turn_count* represents which player's turn  it is.
+After the player selects a valid token to move, this function will change the last position of token on board as it shouls be.

 *replace_new_position*
+This function takes a dynamic array *player* which contains the details of current players that are playing, four integers, one string, and a 2D array.
+The 2D array named *board* stores the details of token positions.
+The string *token* represents the token selected by the player to move.
+The first integer *player_number* represent the total number of players who are playing the game.
+The integer *row* and the integer *column* represtents the position on the board.
+This position represents the new postion where the player's selected token will move on the board.
+The fourth integer *turn_count* represents which player's turn it is.
+After the player selects a valid token to move, this function will change the new position of token on board as it should be.

 *send_home*
+This function takes a 2D array, one string and one integer.
+The 2D array named *board* stores the details of token positions.
+The integer *player_killed* represents which player is being killed.
+The string *token2* represents the token that is being killed.
+This function will modify the board by sending back the killed token(token2) to it respective bases.
+It means token2 will now be stored in the respective players base.